Cruceta-CPC/zine/README.md

 This zine provides you with knowledge that can significantly improve your cybersecurity as well as the cybersecurity of those around you.

 Published under the stipulations of the Creative Commons License, its distribution and modification are permissible, with commercial sale prohibited.

+### Current version
+0.1 - August 2023
-Current version: 0.1 (August 2023).
-Latest versions can be sourced from zine.cruceta.ca.
+Latest version can always be found @ https://github.com/Cruceta-CPC/zine/

 ## Know your rights